apache/nuttx/configs/stm3240g-eval/README.txt

     curious.

     NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    1. See the notes for the nsh configuration.
+    2. See the notes for the nsh configuration.
 Most also apply to the nsh2 configuration.
 Like the nsh configuration, this configuration can be modified to support a variety of additional tests.

-    2. RS-232 is disabled, but Telnet is still available for use as a console.
+    3. RS-232 is disabled, but Telnet is still available for use as a console.
        Since RS-232 and SDIO use the same pins (one controlled by JP22), RS232 and SDIO cannot be used concurrently.

-    3. This configuration requires that jumper JP22 be set to enable SDIO operation.
+    4. This configuration requires that jumper JP22 be set to enable SDIO operation.
 To enable MicroSD Card, which shares same I/Os with RS-232, JP22 is not fitted.

-    4. In order to use SDIO without overruns, DMA must be used.
+    5. In order to use SDIO without overruns, DMA must be used.
 The STM32 F4 has 192Kb of SRAM in two banks:  112Kb of "system" SRAM located at 0x2000:0000 and 64Kb of "CCM" SRAM located at 0x1000:0000.
 It appears that you cannot perform DMA from CCM SRAM.
 The work around that I have now